kendayao/Get_Prepared/README.md

 ## Description

-Get Prepared is a disaster preparation app for disasters common in your area.
+Get Prepared is a disaster preparation website application for disasters common in a users area and provides a disaster preparation list based on those natural disasters.
+This application also provides historic data on natural disasters that occured in each section of the United States.

 ## Table of Contents